How to Become a Hospital CNA

 The Omnibus Budget Reconciliation Act of 1987 governs CNA certification and ensures that training a CNA receives in one state does not prevent him or her from being eligible to serve as a CNA anywhere in the country.
 Some states have slightly different requirements, however, and certain states require that hospital CNAs complete continuing education.
 Details on local requirements are available through chapters of the Red Cross and state nursing or health departments.

 The most successful CNAs are compassionate, communicative and patient.
 Because CNAs must often exert themselves, physical fitness and strength are also important.
 In addition, it is critical that CNAs work well not only with patients but also with other facility staff.

 Hospital CNAs spend a great deal of their time learning healthcare in literally a “hands-on” way.
 A hospital CNA may teach others how to become a CNA or decide to continue his or her education and become an LPN or an RN.
 After a few years of experience, a CNA may get into management and supervise other CNAs.

 If you would like to gain the necessary education to become a CNA, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the Bureau of Labor Statistics (BLS), in 2010, hospital CNAs earned a median annual salary of $24,010 or $11.54 per hour.
-Typical salaries ranged from $17,790 to $34,580.
+According to the Bureau of Labor Statistics (BLS), hospital CNAs earn a median annual salary of $25,100 or $12.07 per hour.
+Typical salaries range from $18,790 to $36,170.
 Wages paid to hospital CNAs often vary depending on the particular CNA’s duties, level of responsibility, educational background and job location.
 In comparison, self-employed CNAs generally earn higher wages than hospital CNAs, but hospital CNAs on average earn more than CNAs employed in other medical facilities.